 On how to create a pathway to Love that is uniquely your own.

-When I was a young 22, I was vigilant in my studies with a beautiful set of values handed down to me from my devoted parents.
-There was no doubt in mine or anyone else’s mind that a big fat white wedding was the near future.
+When I was 22, I was vigilant in my studies with a beautiful set of values handed down to me from my devoted parents.
+There was no doubt in my mind, or anyone else’s, that a big fat white wedding was in the near future.

 (Act 1.
 Welcome to the Big City)